 4. Luxury Marble Spa Bathroom

-Transforming your home into a sanctuary is easy with a luxury marble spa bathroom inspired by the design leans heavily into high-end materials, utilizing Calacatta or Statuario marble for the floors, countertops, and even the shower bench.
+Transforming your home into a sanctuary is easy with a luxury marble spa bathroom inspired by the Hamptons.
+This design leans heavily into high-end materials, utilizing Calacatta or Statuario marble for the floors, countertops, and even the shower bench.
 A freestanding pedestal tub placed centrally in the room serves as a dramatic statement piece, inviting hours of relaxation.
-Soft, warm-toned lighting from crystal sconces adds a touch of glamour while maintaining a peaceful enhance the spa-like feel, include a built-in steam shower and heated towel result is an opulent, light-filled space that provides a daily escape from the stresses of modern life.
+Soft, warm-toned lighting from crystal sconces adds a touch of glamour while maintaining a peaceful ambiance.
+To enhance the spa-like feel, include a built-in steam shower and heated towel racks.
+The result is an opulent, light-filled space that provides a daily escape from the stresses of modern life.

 5. Small Hampton Powder Room